vangelissl/fltk_cpp_guides/Guide on FLTK Installation using CMake.md

 If you don't trust this guide or something here didn't work for you, or you are using different OS/generator/IDE, I strongly recommend checking the official [guide](https://github.com/fltk/fltk/blob/master/README.CMake.txt) in git repository which is less verbose and detailed but 100% truthworthy.

+>**Common Pitfalls**:
+The problem is related to Debug/Release versions mismatch.
+It is better to specify the type of generator/build/installation explicitly in commands so you don't have to guess which one is used by default.
+The rule of thumb is - "Use the same version parameter for all commands".

 ---
 ## Step 1: Clone or Download FLTK
 I recommend cloning a GitHub repo, otherwise you have to deal with **tar.zp** extension.